 Services that are covered for you What you must pay when you get these services In-Network Colorectal cancer screening No prior authorization required.
 For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months There is no coinsurance or co-pay for a Medicare-covered colorectal cancer screening exam.
-One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) \$0 co-pay for Barium Enemas.
+One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) \$0 co-pay per visit.
 DNA based colorectal screening every 3 years.
-For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Depression screening No prior authorization required.
+For people at high risk of colorectal cancer, we cover: For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Depression screening No prior authorization required.
 We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance or co-pay for an annual depression screening visit.
 Diabetes screening No prior authorization required.
 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 There is no coinsurance or co-pay for the Medicare covered diabetes screening tests.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-Servi ces that are covered for you What you must pay when you get these services In-Network Diabetes self-management training, diabetic services and supplies or authorization required.
-For all people who have tes (insulin and non-insulin users).
-Covered services e: \$0 co-pay. • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-Manufacturer limited when filled through a pharmacy. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. • Diabetes self-management training is covered under certain conditions Durak suppl ole medical equipment (DME) and related lies 20% co-insurance. authorization may be required for some Durable cal Equipment (DME).
-2070 GO-MISURANGE. , definition of "durable medical equipment," see er 12 of this booklet.)
+Services that are covered for you What you must pay when you get these services In-Network Diabetes self-management training, diabetic services and supplies \$0 co-pay.
+No prior authorization required.
+For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Manufacturer limited when filled through a pharmacy.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions Durable medical equipment (DME) and related supplies 000/ Prior authorization may be required for some Durable Medical Equipment (DME).
+20% co-insurance.
+(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Origin carry over all medically necessary DME covered by all Medicare.
-If our supplier in your area does not a particular brand or manufacturer, you may ask if they can special order it for you. ost recent list of suppliers is available on our website w.Medicare.PacificSource.com.
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at www.mww.necessary DME covered by Original Medicare.
+PacificSource.com